How To Tell If Your Dog Is in Pain

 How Can You Tell if Your Dog Is In Pain?

-Every animal is different so there is not a definitive list of symptoms that will say your dog is definitely in pain, but common signs can include:
+Every dog is different so there is not a definitive list of symptoms that will say your dog is definitely in pain.
+But common signs can include:

 - Does not like being touched (including being groomed)

 - Change in behaviour - could be more quiet than usual or more growling/barking

 - Eyes not sparkling and bright - more soulful

 - Not wanting to lift leg to urinate, or not able to stay still to go to the toilet (doing it on the move)